Prepare a business plan for growth

 You will want to detail your resource requirements in your business plan.
 Potential investors and business partners will be particularly interested in this before getting involved with your business.

 As part of your business plan for growth, you should specify clearly and thoroughly how you will allocate resources to make your growth strategy work.

-Describe each resource that you have, their position in terms of their value, and their role in helping you meet your business objectives.
+Describe each resource that you have or need, their position in terms of their value, and their role in helping you meet your business objectives.

 If you don't already have these resources, describe how you will generate them by future activity.
 For example, by:

 Changes in the market could present increased opportunities for a certain division.
 Maximise on this by making sure they have enough resources to increase their activities.

 You may want to provide funds through current cashflow, generating more profit or seeking external funding.
 It's always better to fund future growth through revenue generation.

 Draw up a business budget to decide the level of resourcing for each department.
 It's important that you prioritise resources.
 Make sure that you allocate enough funding to key business areas to achieve overall goals.
 If funding isn't available, you may need to make cutbacks in other areas.

 Review your progress regularly and identify problems with resource allocation early so you can take corrective action.
 See how to review your business plan.